prantlf/shelve-output-action/README.md

 Default: (read from `v.mod`)

 The path to the binary file to package, on Windows including the `.exe` extension.
 The project name from `v.mod` will be used by default, with the file extension according to the platform (`.exe` will be appended on Windows).

+### branches

+Type: `String`<br>
+Default: `'main master'`

+Branches which this action should run for, which are used to publishing releases.
+Use whitespace for separating the branch names.
+If you want to use multiple lines in YAML, introduce them with ">-".
+If you want to allow all branches, set the value to "*".

 ### enable